 "Shampoo (with sulfate-free shampoo) once a week, once every other week, or even monthly for some of my coiled girls," April affirms.
 "It varies depending on your hair texture.
 Shampoos are designed to lift buildup from your scalp and hair.
 So it is absolutely necessary, but in moderation."
 Waves, curls, and coils need their natural oils for moisture and to maintain a healthy scalp.

 She continues, "deep condition and mask during every shampoo cycle."
 Leave it in and because, why not?
 "Your curls can always use a moisture or protein boost."
-We recommend our Super Strength Mask for just that purpose.

 HEARD OF CO-WASHING?
 HERE'S HOW TO DO IT.